Tosca Lee: Career

-Lee's novel about The Queen of Sheba, The Legend of Sheba: Rise of a Queen, released September 2014 to starred reviews.
-It was named a Best of Christian Fiction selection by Library Journal and also became a bestseller.
-In 2015, it finalized for the 2015 Christian Book Award for fiction, won by Lee's Iscariot the year before.
+Lee's novel about The Queen of Sheba, The Legend of Sheba: Rise of a Queen, was released in September 2014 to starred reviews.
+It was named a Best of Christian Fiction selection by the Library Journal and also became a bestseller.
+In 2015, it was finalized for the 2015 Christian Book Award for fiction, won by Lee's Iscariot the year before.

-In 2015, Lee turned her attention to new adult thrillers but continued her study of historically significant, maligned characters in her House of Bathory duology (The Progeny, Firstborn)--a pair of supernatural suspense thrillers centered around the fictional descendants of the "Blood Countess" Elizabeth Báthroy.
+In 2015, Lee turned her attention to new adult thrillers but continued her study of historically significant, maligned characters in her House of Bathory duology (The Progeny, Firstborn) – a pair of supernatural suspense thrillers centered around the fictional descendants of the "Blood Countess" Elizabeth Báthory.
 In 2016 The Progeny landed on the IndieBound bestseller list.
 In 2018, Firstborn won Ream Makers' paranormal book award as well as Book of the Year.
-The duology is currently in development for TV by Radar Pictures and Ed Burns' Marlboro Road Gang Productions.
-November 2018 Deadline Hollywood announced the CW Network had bought the series, with CBS TV Studios joining production and Orphan Black's Chris Roberts attached to show run and write.
+As of 2017, the duology was in development for TV by Radar Pictures and Ed Burns' Marlboro Road Gang Productions.
+In November 2018 Deadline Hollywood announced the CW Network had bought the series, with CBS TV Studios joining production and Orphan Black's Chris Roberts attached to show run and write.

 The Line Between, Lee's apocalyptic thriller about a young woman ousted from an Iowa doomsday cult as a pandemic breaks out across the United States, entered development for TV by Radar Pictures and Marlboro Road Gang Productions prior to its release, as reported by Deadline Hollywood.
-The book debuted January 2019 as Amazon's #1 medical thriller, won a silver Literary Titan award September 2019, and was a Goodreads Choice Awards semifinalist for best mystery/thriller of 2019.
-The sequel, A Single Light, released September 17, 2019.
+The book debuted in January 2019 as Amazon's #1 medical thriller, won a silver Literary Titan award in September 2019, and was a Goodreads Choice Awards semifinalist for best mystery/thriller of 2019.
+The sequel, A Single Light, was released on September 17, 2019.

-Recurring themes

-Lee's historical fiction is known for her depth of characterization and sympathetic rendering of traditionally maligned characters.
-Reviewers praise her lyrical prose, emotive settings and historical detail.
-Her thrillers, which feature female leads, are consistently praised for their strong heroines and breakneck pacing.

 Personal life

-Lee lives with her husband, Bryan, and three of four stepchildren still at home.
+Lee lives with her husband, Bryan, and three of her four stepchildren are still at home.